hellogreg/pstv/pstv.md

 In other ways, the PSTV has disappointed.
 Its operating system and interface haven't been updated from the Vita's last-generation, touchscreen roots.
 And the gaming compatibility and streaming media options are limited, sometimes confusingly (if not arbitrarily) so.

+For my summer vacation, I’m taking one portable media device with me.
+If the PSTV had native Netflix, Spotify, and/or YouTube apps, it’d be a no-brainer to take it.
+But instead, I’m bringing the Amazon Fire TV Stick, so I can watch Netflix and listen to Prime Music.

 I think Sony's created a great piece of hardware, but I can't help thinking about how it should be *more* than what it is.
 It seems compromised, underbaked, and even abandoned in various ways.
 It feels unloved.

 It's hardly been pushed in the US, even though it's both a capable standalone console and a first-class PS4 accessory.
 Recently, SCEI President and Group CEO Andrew House even referred to the device -- which hasn't even been out for a year in the US -- as a "legacy platform" (though the company later walked that back some).